tdv/mif/README.md

 You can try using CMAKE_INSTALL_PREFIX to select the installation directory

 ## Build examples
-After mif builds, you can build samples
+After mif is built, you can build examples
 ```bash
 cd mif/examples/{sample_project}
 mkdir build